-- (40) Although national competent authorities are better placed to monitor market developments, the overall impact of the problems related to trade transparency, transaction reporting, derivatives trading, and bans of products and practices can only be fully perceived in a Union-wide context.
-For this reason, the objectives of this Regulation can be better achieved at the Union level; the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
-In accordance with the principle of proportionality, as set out in that Article, this Regulation does not go beyond what is necessary in order to achieve those objectives. - (40a) No action taken by any competent authority or ESMA in the performance of their duties should directly or indirectly discriminate against any member state or group of member states as a venue for the provision of investment services and activities in any currency. - (41) Technical standards in financial services should ensure adequate protection of depositors, investors and consumers across the Union.
+(40)Since the objectives of this Regulation, namely to establish uniform requirements relating to financial instruments in relation to disclosure of trade data, reporting of transactions to the competent authorities, trading of derivatives and shares on organised venues, non-discriminatory access to CCPs, trading venues and benchmarks, product intervention powers and powers on position management and position limits, provision of investment services or activities by third-country firms cannot be sufficiently achieved by the Member States, because, although national competent authorities are better placed to monitor market developments, the overall impact of the problems related to trade transparency, transaction reporting, derivatives trading, and bans of products and practices can only be fully perceived in a Union-wide context, and can therefore, by reason of its scale and effects, be better achieved at the Union level; the Union may adopt measures, in accordance with the principle of subsidiarity as set out in Article 5 of the Treaty on European Union.
+In accordance with the principle of proportionality, as set out in that Article, this Regulation does not go beyond what is necessary in order to achieve those objectives.

+- (40a) No action taken by any competent authority or ESMA in the performance of their duties should directly or indirectly discriminate against any member state or group of member states as a venue for the provision of investment services and activities in any currency. - (41) Technical standards in financial services should ensure adequate protection of depositors, investors and consumers across the Union.
 As a body with highly specialised expertise, it would be efficient and appropriate to entrust ESMA, with the elaboration of draft regulatory and implementing technical standards which do not involve policy choices, for submission to the Commission.

-- (42) The Commission should adopt the draft regulatory technical standards developed by ESMA according to Articles 3 to 10 regarding the precise characteristics of trade transparency requirements, Article 4, 4a and 8 regarding the detailed conditions for waivers from pre-trade transparency, Articles 6 and 10 regarding deferred post-trade publication arrangements-, Article 13 regarding the criteria for the application of the pre-trade transparency obligations for systematic internalisers, Article 20c regarding transactions that do not contribute to the price discovery process, Article 22 regarding the order data to be retained, Article 23 regarding the content and specifications of transaction reports, Article [23 a] regarding the content and specification of instrument reference data, Article 26 regarding the liquidity criteria for derivatives to be considered subject to an obligation to trade on organised trading venues, , Article 28 regarding non-discriminatory access to a CCP, Article 29 regarding non-discriminatory access to a trading venue, Article 30 regarding non-discriminatory access to and obligation to licence benchmarks, and Article 36 concerning the information that the applicant third country firm shall provide to ESMA in its application for registration by means of delegated acts pursuant to Article 290 TFEU and in accordance with Articles 10 to 14 of Regulation (EU) No 1093/2010. - (43) The Commission should also be empowered to adopt implementing technical standards by means of implementing acts pursuant to Article 291 TFEU and in accordance with Article 15 of Regulation (EU) No 1095/2010 in relation to equivalence as referred to in Article 26a.
-ESMA should be entrusted with drafting implementing technical standards for submission to the Commission with regard to Article 26 specifying whether a class of derivatives declared subject to the clearing obligation under Regulation (EU) No 648/2012 or a relevant subset thereof should only be traded on organised trading venues.
+(42)The Commission should adopt the draft regulatory technical standards developed by ESMA according to Articles 3 to 10 regarding the precise characteristics of trade transparency requirements, Article 4, 4a and 8 regarding the detailed conditions for waivers from pre-trade transparency, Articles 6 and 10 regarding deferred post-trade publication arrangements, Article 13 regarding the criteria for the application of the pre-trade transparency obligations for systematic internalisers, Article 20b regarding the content and frequency of data requests for the provision of information for the purposes of transparency and other calculations, Article 20c regarding transactions that do not contribute to the price discovery process, Article 22 regarding the order data to be retained, Article 23 regarding the content and specifications of transaction reports, Article [23a] regarding the content and specification of instrument reference data, Article 24 regarding the types of contracts which have a direct, substantial and foreseeable effect within the Union and the cases where the trading obligation for derivatives is necessary, Article 25 regarding the requirements for systems and procedures to ensure that transactions in cleared derivatives are submitted and accepted for clearing, Article 25aa specifying types of indirect clearing service arrangements, Article 26 regarding the liquidity criteria for derivatives to be considered subject to an obligation to trade on organised trading venues, Article 28 regarding non-discriminatory access to a CCP, Article 29 regarding non-discriminatory access to a trading venue, Article 30 regarding non-discriminatory access to and obligation to licence benchmarks, and Article 36 concerning the information that the applicant third-country firm shall provide to ESMA in its application for registration by means of delegated acts pursuant to Article 290 TFEU and in accordance with Articles 10 to 14 of Regulation (EU) No 1093/2010 of the European Parliament and of the Council.